 Not surprisingly for an active family of four, a swimming pool was high on the priority list.
 An entertaining area, as well as a short-term parking options, were also important, along with solutions on how best to disguise the house extension in the adjoining property.
 And as icing on the cake, our clients are avid plant lovers, so adding as much greenery as possible was a must!

 Given the heritage of the home, our design team felt it vital to keep the front garden design traditional with an undercurrent of contemporary tones.

-Fast growing, dense Pyrus ‘Capital Ornamental Pears’ were used to shield the extension next door and combined with Prunus lusitancia worked to add necessary privacy to this property.
-Clipped Buxus were chosen for the structural support they bring to a garden, and a mixture of Hellebores and Himilayan Bistort ‘Persicaria affinis’ were added for their striking aesthetic qualities.
+Fast-growing, dense Pyrus ‘Capital Ornamental Pears’ was used to shield the extension next door and combined with Prunus lusitancia worked to add necessary privacy to this property.
+Clipped Buxus was chosen for the structural support they bring to a garden, and a mixture of Hellebores and Himilayan Bistort ‘Persicaria affinis’ were added for their striking aesthetic qualities.